 - What’s The Difference Between Counseling, Therapy and Life Coaching?

 Launch your new career the right way!
-Check out JRNI's Life Coach Training - a program that's every bit as unique as you are.
+Check out JRNI's Life Coach Training - an experience that's every bit as unique as you are.
 Grounded in science, our ICF accredited program features authentic instructors, a robust curriculum, and fellow students dedicated to becoming a force for good in the world of coaching.